shimna-puthanayil/project-doc-generator/Develop/README.md

    To install  necessary dependencies, run the following command :

   ```
-  j
+  fsd
   ```

   ## Usage

-  j
+  f

   ## License

-This project is licensed under the MIT license
+This project is licensed under the none license

   ## Contributing

-k
+f

   ## Tests

   To run tests, run the following command :

   ```
-  j
+  sf
   ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at j.
-You can find more of my work at [j](https://github.com/j).
+  If you have any questions about the repo, open an issue or contact me directly at df.
+You can find more of my work at [f](https://github.com/f).